giorginolab/vmd_diffusion_coefficient/paper/paper.md

 of $\tau$, ranging from a minimum to a maximum, again with a stride.

 ![The interval selection parameters and time-averaging scheme.
-The MSD samples being averaged are indicated by shades of grey.](drawing.svg)
+The MSD samples being averaged are indicated by shades of grey.](drawing.pdf)

 Note that obtaining *converged* MSD values from MD simulations requires an aggregated sampling much larger than the characteristic time $\tau$.